cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 `./scripts/VHbb2017.py [options] --zero_out_low`
 `combineTool.py -M T2W -o "ws.root" -i output/<output_folder_zeroed_out>/cmb/`

-Create the pre- and postfit yield tables:
+Create the pre- and postfit yield tables (note: by default this is setup for 2017.
+We can add a 2016 version if needed, or just replace 2017 by 2016 in printYieldTables.py) :
 `./scripts/printYieldTables.py --workspace output/<output_folder_zeroed_out>/cmb/ws.root --fit_file output/<output_folder>/cmb/fitDiagnostics.Test.root`

 It is *very* important to use fit results for the *full* model, otherwise the uncertainties on the yields will not be correct. <output_folder_zeroed_out> and <output_folder> are therefore explicitly different, unless yield tables are made for the full model too.